IDesign’s customers range from some of the largest Fortune 100 companies to the smallest startup.

 Our customers are much diverged: from high finance to manufacturing control, to insurance, fulfillment, software tools, corporate frameworks, on-line retail systems or classic

 IT in the private sector and government.

 In just two days, Juval explained about and helped me set up a fully scalable, completely secure architecture for our application.
-Juval introduced concepts that I would have never been able to learn about by reading your basic .NET application textbooks, and he provided me with knowledge that I would have had to study for months to figure out.
-Thanks to his consultation, I now have a solid .NET model that I can use to complete my development in record time.
-His help was invaluable, and I highly recommend him to any other developer, or development team that does not have the expertise to develop such a slick .NET application.
+Juval introduced concepts that I would have never been able to learn about by reading your basic textbooks, and he provided me with knowledge that I would have had to study for months to figure out.
+Thanks to his consultation, I now have a solid architecture model that I can use to complete my development in record time.
+His help was invaluable, and I highly recommend him to any other developer, or development team that does not have the expertise to develop such a slick application.

 Vital Link Business Systems

 At Kinitos we required validation of our architecture and audit of our security mechanisms.
 IDesign provided us with world-class expertise in both architecture and security.
 IDesign were not only great consultants, but also great mentors as well.
 IDesign helped us design world-class security architecture in a matter of days and left us with the expertise to continue on our own afterwards.

 Palo Alto, California

 At n&k Technology we faced a tough challenge of training a new crew of recent CS graduates for sustaining engineering of a large code base, while at the same time setting up an infrastructure to support CMM key process areas for level 2 and 3.
 Juval Lowy of IDesign proved to be worth his weight in gold when he provided consulting and mentoring precisely targeted at our needs.
 In addition to maintenance of our existing product line, our software team must create a new generation of software to allow us to respond quickly to market demands by creating many variations and configurations of our products.
 As we go forward with the next generation design, it is good to know that we can rely on IDesign for world-class expertise as a consultant to help us formulate our architecture and design.